 Help content editors organize and find content faster.

 Although metadata is generally hidden from the public eye and made for machines and developers to use, it is oh so powerful when it comes to enriching content and helping you do smarter things with your content.

 Platform administrators can define a taxonomy and centrally manage tags.
 By creating a specific set of tags to be used in an environment, it makes it easier to segment content across teams, geographies, business units, brands and even product lines to ensure greater governance around your content.

 An admin can assign tags to user roles and define tags on assets and entries, making it easier for content editors to find, edit or publish content.
 Admins can also grant permissions to create or manage tags to give autonomous teams the ability to specify relevant tags for their teams.
 This simplifies the process for creating and deploying content across projects, spaces and markets.

-Customers with enterprise spaces will also be able to take tags a step further by creating tag-based permissions.
+Customers with edge spaces will also be able to take tags a step further by creating tag-based permissions.
 This lets you assign tags to a custom role to offer more granular permissions structures.

 Turbo-charging developer efficiency with meta tagging

 Tags help speed up developer workflows by letting developers manage tagged content via our content management API, content delivery API and content preview API.